kavindasr/kubernetes-apim/distributed/ACP_TM_GW/README.md

   WSO2 product Docker images available at [DockerHub](https://hub.docker.com/u/wso2/) package General Availability (GA) versions of WSO2 products with no [WSO2 Updates](https://wso2.com/updates).

-  For a production-grade deployment of the desired WSO2 product version, it is highly recommended to use the relevant Docker image which packages WSO2 Updates, available at [WSO2 Private Docker Registry](https://docker.wso2.com/).
+  For a production-grade deployment of the desired WSO2 product version, it is highly recommended to use the relevant Docker image which packages WSO2 Updates, available at the [WSO2 Private Docker Registry](https://docker.wso2.com/).
 To use these images, you need an active [WSO2 Subscription](https://wso2.com/subscription).

 - WSO2 API Manager 4.5.0 provides three Docker images:
   - API Control Plane (ACP) - [wso2am-acp](https://hub.docker.com/r/wso2/wso2am-acp)